tim-richter/nextjs-blog/README.md

 yarn dev
 ```

+- If you're having problems getting data from wordpress then plugins might have been deactived.
+Go to the admin plugins page and activate all plugins there

 ## Get into Wordpress Admin

 Since this is only a test repo there is only one user registered to enter wp-admin: